 Mountain gorillas are endangered primates that share 98% DNA with humans.
 These primates live in the forested highland areas of East and Central Africa.

-In Uganda, gorilla trekking is done in the Mgahinga Gorilla National Park and Bwindi Impenetrable National Park.
-All these destinations are nested in southwestern Uganda.
+Travelers trek gorillas in Uganda’s Mgahinga Gorilla National Park and Bwindi Impenetrable National Park.
+Both parks lie in southwestern Uganda.

 There are about 21 gorilla habituated families in Uganda available for tracking.
 Uganda is home to almost half of the world’s population of mountain gorillas.